FurqanBhat/LangGraph-Multi-Tool-Agent/README.md

 * Clone the repository to your local machine.
 * Setup the virtual environment.
-* Install requirement by running pip install -r requirements.txt
+* Install requirements by running pip install -r requirements.txt
-* Create a .env file and store the api keys there.
+* Create a .env file and store the required api keys there.